joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/10/us/politics/biden-vaccine.html?searchResultPosition=3

 **Video Shows Fire at New York City Hospital**\
-`The blaze erupted on the roof of St. John’s Episcopal Hospital in Queens, N.Y.
+`The blaze erupted on the roof of St. John’s Episcopal Hospital in Queens.
 Officials said that the flames were extinguished within an hour and that two people suffered minor injuries.`\
 https://nytimes.com/video/us/100000007967471/st-johns-queens-hospital-fire.html?searchResultPosition=4

 **Federal Research Bolsters the Case for Vaccine Mandates**\